cvet/fonline/README.md

 You can build project by sh/bat script or directly use [CMake](https://cmake.org) generator.
 In any way first you must install CMake version equal or higher then 3.6.3.
-Unformation about build scripts you can find at BuildScripts/README.md.
+Information about build scripts you can find at BuildScripts/README.md.
 All output binaries you can find in Build/Binaries directory.

 ## Third-party packages